wix-incubator/flickr-gallery-exam/README.md

 ## Getting Started
 To set up the test environment and get this app running locally all you need to do is:
-1. Create a new [Bitbucket](bitbucket.org) account
+1. Make sure you have a [Gitlab](https://gitlab.org) account
-2. Create a new private repository in Bitbucket - use the import repository option, use this repo URL https://github.com/wix-incubator/flickr-gallery-exam
+2. Create a new private repository in Gitlab - use the import repository option, use this repo URL https://github.com/wix-incubator/flickr-gallery-exam
 3. In the created folder install the node modules `npm install`
 4. Run the app `npm start`
 5. Your local app should be available at `http://localhost:8000`